BBB A+ Accredited · Licensed & Bonded · USDOT #3775668 · (469) 942-5444

 Licensing & Insurance FAQs

-The questions we get most about Bold's FMCSA authority, broker bond, carrier vetting, and $0-deductible cargo coverage.
+The questions we get most about Bold's FMCSA authority, broker bond, carrier vetting, and assigned-carrier insurance-document review.

 How do I verify Bold Auto Transport is licensed?